The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

 is called the Formal irregularity and the Poincaré-Katz rank of $\M$ respectively.
 These are height and the largest slope of the formal Newton polygon respectively:

-The formal Newton polygon is independent on the chosen cyclic basis of $\M$. \end{definition} In order to be coherent with the rest of the paper, by convention we say that the formal Newton polygon has $r$ slopes $\mu_1\leq\cdots\leq\mu_r$ defined as $\mu_i:=h(i)-h(i-1)$, where $h:[-\infty,r]\to\mathbb{R}$ is the function whose epigraph is the formal Newton polygon.
+It is a classic fact that the formal Newton polygon is independent of the chosen cyclic basis of $\M$ (cf. \cite{VS}). \end{definition} In order to be coherent with the rest of the paper, by convention we say that the formal Newton polygon has precisely $r=\mathrm{rank}(\M)$ slopes $\mu_1\leq\cdots\leq\mu_r$ defined as $\mu_i:=h(i)-h(i-1)$, where $h:[-\infty,r]\to\mathbb{R}$ is the function whose epigraph is the formal Newton polygon.
+Moreover, with a little abuse, we identify the polygon with the multi-set of its slopes $\{\mu_1,\ldots,\mu_r\}$.

 The module $\M$ is said pure of formal slope $\mu$ if $\mu_1=\cdots=\mu_r=\mu$. \begin{theorem}[ {\cite[p.
 97-107]{Correspondance-Malgrange-Ramis}}] Any solvable differential module over $K((T))$ admits a direct sum decomposition